-L.5.4.4 Public keys
+L.4.2.4 Public keys

 RSA and ECC public keys are associated with private keys in a key pair sharing a common one byte identifier, KID.
-These Data objects shall be created during the personalization phase.
 These could be used for mutual authentication or to verify a signature or certificate.
 RSA Public Keys can also be used to encrypt sensitive data, while ECC Public Keys can be used to derive a symmetric shared key (ZZ) to be used to encrypt data.

-The process to create a key pair is as follows:

-Create an Asymmetric Key Header during the personalization phase, e.g. through a PUT DATA – Asymmetric Key Header command.
-This initializes a key container waith at least a public portion and optionally a private portion.
+The typical process to create a key pair in an ASE requires reservation of space for an Asymmetric Key Header during the personalization phase.
+This initializes a key container with at least a public portion and optionally a private portion.

-Initialize the private portion using the PUT DATA – Private key command.
-If this is not done first, only the public element of the key pair will be stored in the ASE.

-Initialize the private portion using the PUT DATA – Public key command.

-The following RSA and ECC public keys are always stored as data objects:
+The following public keys are generally stored in the ASE:

 CA public keys used in asymmetric key mutual authentication